adamanees95/DE1SQL-1/Term DE1/README.md

 ### DATAMARTS with VIEWS ###
-With views we take a subset of the datastore and prepare them for a BI operations.To help answer our analyitcal questions, we used Views for understanding.
+With views we take a subset of the datastore and prepare them for a BI operations.To help answer our analytical questions, we used Views for understanding.

 **Price statistics by Property Type**
 ~~~~